September 05, 2023 8 min read

 Loose, tousled waves reminiscent of a day at the beach were highly sought after in the 2010s.
 This relaxed and effortless style was made famous by celebrities like Blake Lively and was often created using curling wands or salt sprays.

 Various hairstyles have gained popularity over the last couple of years, including curtain bags as well as simply embracing your natural hair types and texture.
 From braided styles to messy buns and pastel hair colors, the 2020s are all about self-expression and showing your true self.
+Looking back at the hairstyles through the years, it's evident how trends have evolved and how they continue to be a form of personal expression.

 The butterfly cut, the wolf cut and the pixie cuts are just some of the hairstyles that are ruling today's era.